cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 comments: true
 ---

 This is a collection of notes and exercises on the topics covered in COMP 364.
 The material here is by no means exhaustive and is simply meant as a reference and study aide.
 I will try my best to keep these notes up to date with the material as we cover it.
+Please feel free to leave comments at the bottom if anything is unclear.

 ## Data Types, Names, and Objects